driveweave/backend/README.md

 # Driveweave
+Driveweave a decentralized file-sharing application where users can upload files, and the files are stored securely on the Arweave blockchain.
+This ensures that the files are immutable, tamper-proof, and permanently accessible.

 # Installation:
 ## Prerequisites:
 - **Docker:** Ensure Docker is installed on your system.
 If not, download and install Docker from [Docker's official website](https://www.docker.com/get-started).